 Selina Ott - Professional Trumpet Player Selina Ott of Austria.

+Stephanie is an individual full of ideas of every kind.
+She loves the freedom of expression that comes with being an artist, Music for Stephanie is a means of communication her thoughts and ideas to the world.
+Stephanie likes interacting, socializing and communicating with people from all walks of life.
+Helping and improving society are a big part of Stephanie's life.
 Amanda Pepping - Professional Trumpet Player Amanda Pepping enjoys her multi faceted career as a performer, arranger, educator, and co-editor of the International Trumpet Guild News section.
 She has given recitals and solo appearances throughout the United States, Europe, and most recently Thailand.
 She has performed with groups including the National Repertory Orchestra in Breckenridge, Colorado, the New Mexico Symphony Orchestra, the Phoenix Symphony, Bent Frequency, the New Trinity Baroque Orchestra, the Houston Bach Society, the Arizona Opera, and the Brass Band of Battle Creek, Michigan.
 She has been a featured soloist with various European ensembles, including the Hombeek Brass Band in Belgium, as well as groups here in the United States, including the Salt River Brass Band, UGA Wind Ensemble, and ASU Marimba Ensemble.
 She is the assistant professor of music at Georgia State University in Atlanta.
 Before moving to Georgia, Amanda taught Texas State University in San Marco and Texas Lutheran University in Seguin.
 In Arizona, Amanda was an adjunct professor at Mesa Community College and Phoenix College.
 Amanda was a 2005-2006 Fulbright Fellow in Karlsruhe, Germany, studying the Baroque trumpet with world-renowned trumpet soloist, historian, and teacher Dr. Edward Tarr.
 Amanda received her doctorate from the University of Texas in Austin where she studied with Ray Sasaki and served as a teaching assistant to musicologist Dr. Lorenzo Candelaria.
 She holds her master's and bachelor's degrees from Arizona State University where she studied with and was a teaching assistant to David Hickman, whose book Trumpet Pedagogy, which she edited, has sold over 4500 copies.
 She has also studied with German trumpet soloist Reinhold Friedrich, Emory Harvison of the Phoenix Symphony, and Robert Dorer and Douglas Carlsen of the Minnesota Orchestra.
 Several of her arrangments can be heard on her first solo album, Amanda, which is available through Summit Records.
 Amanda is a Sonare trumpet artist.

 Kate Plane - Professional Trumpet Player Kate Plane was both a member of the National Youth Brass Band of Great Britain and a student at the Junior Guildhall School of Music & Drama for three years, performing in concerts and competitions at the Barbican and the Royal Festival Hall.
 She was principal trumpet of both the Exeter University Symphony Orchestra and Exeter University Jazz Orchestra.
 Kate also played in musical theatre productions put on by University Societies as well as performing music at graduation ceremonies.
 After a two year stint of working in London's financial industry on the investment banking scene and playing in orchestras in her spare time, Kate returned to study at the Royal Academy of Music in 2006, where she received the W T Stephen and the Winifred Disney Awards to study for a Postgraduate Performance Diploma.
 As well as taking part in the LSO Side By Side scheme and performing regularly in masterclasses, Kate also played in the Academy's many ensembles (Concert Orchestra, Leverhulme Orchestra, Manson Ensemble, Symphony Orchestra, Symphonic Brass).
 She also achieved the Licentiate of the Royal Academy of Music (LRAM) Teaching Diploma with Distinction.
 Kate is now working as a freelance musician in the UK and abroad.